- Areas of Study

-We currently have two new projects for the Center online, and are working on others:
+We currently have several projects for the Center online, and are working on others:

 - An annotated collection of policy documents important for American Indian history.
 This collection provides a short overview of events and perspectives through documents.
 We hope that it will be useful for courses, as the documents can be used to investigate historical perspectives further, if they are put into context.

 - The second project is a collection of examples of satellite images documenting the impact of the Bakken oil boom and other natural resource extraction booms depending on hydraulic fracturing.
 We have been working on the social impact of the oil boom on communities, and satellite images provide a great visualization of the changes in the landscape with which members of the ecosystem have to deal.